Tediora/slider-app/README.md

 - Export edited image

 # Feedback
 If you have any suggestions, ideas, or run into issues, feel free to reach out or open an issue.
-Thanks for checking it out!
+Thank you for your time!

 ---